Chisom83/Pizza-Pro-Analysis/README.md

        - Slight drop in Q2 and Q3; Q4 is lowest but difference is not significant

     - By Day of the Week:
-       - Friday has the highest sales which is as a result people tend to reward themselves after a long work week or school week.
-Also fridays are usually days for social gathering like parties movie night and hangout.
-Many receive there pay check on friday these are some of the things that boost sales on friday more.
+       - Friday records the highest sales, likely due to individuals rewarding themselves after a long work or school week.
-       - Sunday low sales is due to one of the following many families prepare Sunday food and prefere to eat together as a family since the week is always very busy for most people.
-Fewer parties due to people prepare for Monday which is a work week or School week.
-Most importantly this pizza company has a reduced work hour on sunday which contributed toits low sales.
-       - Steady increase from Monday to Friday
+       - Increased social activities such as parties movie night and hangout.
+       - Most people receive there pay check on fridays.
+       - Sunday low sales can be attributed to due to families opting for home cooked meal.
+       - There are social activities but fewer as people prepare for the upcoming week.
+       - Pro pizza which is the company that has this dataset has a reduced operating hours on Sunday.  contributed toits low sales.

    - By Season:
        - Spring: Highest sales